HOME *

 FLIGHT PLAN--Scheme to get away from home to go flying.

-FLIGHT PLAN (IFR TYPE)--A piece of paper that arrives in the Center as you
+FLIGHT PLAN (IFR TYPE)--A piece of paper that arrives in the Center

 arrive at your final radio fix.

-FLYER--An advertisement from an aircraft parts house offering a special on
+FLYER--An advertisement from an aircraft parts house offering a special

 Curtis Robin tail skids-while they last.